habedi/PracticalMachineLearning/README.md

 * [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-label data
 * [Dlib](http://dlib.net): A fast Machine Learning library implemented in C++ for solving real-world data problems
 * [MITE](https://github.com/mit-nlp/MITIE): A library and tool for information extraction on text data, it's built on top of Dlib with binding for languages like Java and Python
+* [GraphStream](http://graphstream-project.org/): GNU GraphStream is a Java library for analyzing and visualizing dynamic graphs

 ## My Favourites